-The brand book for The Haus of H. The home we are building for queer people across every stage of life.
+The brand book for The Haus of H. A house being built for queer people across every stage of life.
 What we are, how we look, how we sound, and how we hold the line.

-The retreats are how we fund the space.
-The Witches Ball is a room where the future is built.
-Project Pandora is the space itself in physical form: elder care, communal living, a retreat center, on land returned to its first stewards.
-Heartagena is how the space extends abroad without taking from the places it touches.
-The Queer Vanguard Festival is how the space invests in the next generation of cultural authorship.
+The retreats fund the house.
+Project Pandora is the house in physical form: elder care, communal living, and a retreat center on land returned to its first stewards.
+The Witches Ball is the annual gathering.
+Heartagena extends the house abroad in partnership.
+The Queer Vanguard Festival invests in the next generation of cultural authorship.

 Queer elders who never had a place built for them.
-Queer adults seeking real community.
-People who needed an escape and found a foundation.
+Queer adults looking for real community.
+People who came for an escape and found a foundation.
 Allies who fund what they say they believe in.
-Donors who want to back something real.
+Donors who back what is real.

 These shape every decision the brand makes.
 They are not marketing copy.
 They are the floor.

-Family is something we build.
+Family is built.
 Chosen, intentional, intergenerational.
 The brand never assumes blood-family is the default.
 Every voice in the room reflects that.

 Queer authorship of queer futures.
 The brand draws from fashion-house posture, mystical practice, and intergenerational care, but is owned by no one outside the community we serve.